Tested: Storm Bloc Walking Socks

 Two and a half miles isn’t a long walk by any means but I can’t see that our opinions wouldn’t change much even after a days wear.

-You can undoubtedly buy more expensive socks, but these are more than capable for anything a serious walker has planned.
+You can undoubtedly buy more expensive socks, but these are more than capable of anything a serious walker has planned.

 Reviewed by Ian, Tracey, Joe and Pippa Blackford around the rolling countryside of Mid Wales.